DieselMeister/blog-articles/20231205_command_event_dependency_handling_expamples/20231205_command_event_dependency_handling.md

 And least for me, I am satisfied with this solution and it solves perfectly my problem to manage the dependencies and additional data I need in my domains.

-## Wait, What about the Reader Monad?
+## The Previous Version: The Reader Monad

 Yes, I know, I know.
 I didn't mention the reader monad at all.
 You see in the examples, that I use on service level the classic oop dependency injection approach, because in practical terms I will use for these services asp.net core and for example giraffe or Azure Functions.